 - Properly strap driver in car and be sure brakes work properly. - Tap driver on head to switch on. - Correct line. - Obeying flagger and signals.
 Give driver red flag to verify that they know what to do, including on/ off switch by feel.

 Individual Laps - Entering and Exiting

-- Stay above blend line when entering track.

 - Obey flags/ signals.

 - Accident avoidance via cone throw.

 - Use hand signal when exiting.

-- Slow down pit row to pit box.
+- Slow down on pit row.

 - Stay on track if you have no brakes.
 Use switch.